jwkvam/jupyterlab-vim/README.md

 ### Development

-For a development install (requires npm version 4 or later), do the following in the repository directory:
+For a development install (requires npm version 4 or later), do the following in the repository directory. **Please note**, you need to make sure that you satisfy all the prerequisites, i.e. the JupyterLab version.

 ```bash
 jlpm install